Why Should I Hire a Social Security Lawyer?

 - A lawyer knows how to combine physical and mental impairments, along with all vocational implications of your conditions.
 If you do not know how to combine medical conditions and vocational limitations, you need to hire an attorney.

 Be aware that Social Security does not require you to have a lawyer at any level of the process.
 Further, Social Security allows non-lawyers to represent claimants at all levels.
-It is important to note that the person you are hiring to represent you at the hearing is a licensed attorney, like they attorneys of the Sellers Law Firm.
+It is important to note that the person you are hiring to represent you at the hearing is a licensed attorney, like the Montgomery Social Security lawyers at The Sellers Law Firm.
 A licensed attorney is held accountable by his or her State Bar and can be disciplined by his or her Bar for any activity or action that is not within the rules or regulations of that bar.
 A non-attorney is not governed by any licensing agency and is not required to have any type of insurance to insure against mistakes.
 Many law firms advertise for representation of Social Security claimants, but send non-attorneys to the hearing.
 Please make sure the firm that you hire will only send an attorney to do your hearing.
-At the Sellers Law Firm, only an attorney will attend your hearings and represent you with your Social Security claim.
+At The Sellers Law Firm, only a licensed Social Security Disability lawyer will attend your hearings and represent you with your Social Security claim.
 There is never a question of who will be representing you or who will attend your hearing with you.